This is the third post of a series of publications in which — from different angles and perspectives — I’m addressing the topic of composition.

-In the second post (“Using lines in photography composition”) I addressed some rules of composition regarding lines.
-In this post I’ll cover the topic shapes.
-Please note that not all rules of composition refer to a particular element of art, as a matter of facts most rules of composition don’t refer to any particular element of art — this aspect will be clearer when we revise the more general rules of composition in the upcoming post — however in the case of lines and shapes there are some rules of composition that will help you using these particular elements of art in a way that they support your artistic vision.
+In the second post (“Using lines in photography composition” I addressed some rules of composition regarding lines.
+In this post, I’ll cover the topic of shapes.
+Please note that in general the rules of composition don’t apply to a particular element of art, as a matter of fact, most rules of composition can be applied to any element of art, however, in the case of lines and shapes there are some particular rules or guidelines that will help you using these elements in a way that they support your artistic vision.

 Of course, not all shapes are geometric ones, they can also be organic shapes, or abstract shapes.
-Let’s take a look to these three classification groups:
+Let’s take a look to following three classification groups:

 Geometric shapes are usually conformed by straight lines and many times are symmetrical shapes.
-Usually these types of shapes are found in man-made objects such as cars, buildings, jewelry, etc. In general, rectangles symbolize strength and stability, timelessness and permanence, triangles and in diamond shapes can be more dynamic, finally ovals and circles convey a relaxed and comforting mood.
+Usually, these types of shapes are found in man-made objects such as cars, buildings, jewelry, etc. In general, rectangles symbolize strength and stability, timelessness and permanence, triangles and diamond shapes can be more dynamic, finally, ovals and circles convey a relaxed and comforting mood.